Anniston, Alabama: Arts and culture

+The gospel music group Vise Family Singers was based in Anniston from the 1960s to the 1980s.
+Its members, Johnny, Faye, Vincent, Kevin, Jason, and Jada Vise, were all longtime residents of the town.
+Johnny and Faye also ran the Vise School of Music in Anniston, which was reported in 1975 to have more than 300 students attending it annually.

 The city has many examples of Victorian-style homes, some of which have been restored or preserved.
 Several of the city's churches are architecturally significant or historic, including the Church of St. Michael and All Angels, Grace Episcopal Church, Parker Memorial Baptist Church, and the Mount Zion Missionary Baptist Church, a predominantly African-American church in what is known as the Zion Hill community.
 Temple Beth El, dedicated in 1893, is the oldest building in the state continuously used for Jewish worship.

 The original main street, Noble Street, is seeing a rebirth as a shopping and dining district in the heart of downtown.

 The Chief Ladiga Trail, part of a 90 mi paved rail trail with the Silver Comet Trail of Georgia, has its western terminus in Anniston.

 Fort McClellan

 Fort McClellan—former site of the U.S. Army Military Police Training Academy, a Vietnam era Infantry Training Center, Chemical Corps Regimental Headquarters, Chemical Warfare training center, and Women's Army Corps Headquarters—was decommissioned in the 1990s.
 A portion of the former fort is now home to the Alabama National Guard Training Center.
 Another 9000 acre of the fort were set aside for the Mountain Longleaf National Wildlife Refuge in 2003.
 The Department of Homeland Security also uses a portion of the decommissioned fort for the Center for Domestic Preparedness, the nation's only civilian "live agent" training center; emergency response providers from all over the world come to Fort McClellan to be trained in dealing with live agents and weapons in a real-time, monitored setting.